PaddlePaddle/Paddle/paddle/framework/backward.md

 ### Backward Operator Registry

 A backward network is built up with several backward operators.
-Backward operators take forward operators' inputs outputs, and output gradients and then calculate its input gradients.
+Backward operators take forward operators' inputs, outputs, and output gradients and then calculate its input gradients.

 |                        | forward operator | backward operator
 | ---------------------- | ---------------- |------------------------- |